-This is a collection of villas rather than a resort so we wouldn't recommend it for those looking for the full service of a resort however reception is usually open 9am - 9pm weekdays and 9am-4pm weekends.
+This is a collection of villas rather than a resort so we wouldn't recommend it for those looking for the full service of a resort however reception is usually open 9am to 9pm weekdays and 9am to 4pm weekends.
 Guests are given a local mobile so that when reception isn't manned, they can contact hotel staff in an emergency.

 The seven villas are well spaced out among the two acres of gardens and are perfect for those who are looking for something a bit different rather than just another hotel room.
 The villas are characterful and cozy, giving a ‘home from home’ feeling, and each is unique.